 Lipoprotein (a) (Lp(a)), discovered in 1963, is a low-density lipoprotein cholesterol particle whose presence in the blood represents a high risk factor for coronary heart disease, cerebrovascular disease, atherosclerosis, thrombosis and stroke.
 Unfortunately, testing for Lp(a) is not typically performed during routine cholesterol testing and thus, most people are unaware of their true heart disease risk.
 Based on this finding, Linus Pauling and his associate Matthias Rath formulated in 1989 A Unified Theory of Human Cardiovascular Disease which was published in the Journal of Orthomolecular Medicine in 1992 and invented what Tower has coined as the "Pauling therapy" (vitamin C/lysine and other nutrients) treatment for heart disease.
 Vitamin C and lysine in large amounts (and smaller amounts of proline and other nutrients) become Lp(a) cholesterol binding inhibitors that restore vascular health and are patented to release atherosclerotic plaques on a safe, slow, molecular level.
 Pauling's experiments proved that "simply administering the proper nutrients, in the proper combination, at the proper dosage could eradicate heart disease."
 NOTE: Most Pauling therapy users report elevations in cholesterol in the months after beginning the Pauling therapy, which indicates clearly that Pauling was correct and the proper combination of C and lysine will cause a release of fatty plaques from the blood vessels.
 In time (6-9 months depending on the amount of fatty plaque that must be released and cleared from the body by the liver) blood cholesterol levels begin to fall, as evidenced by William Cook's testimonial of his own experience with this phenomenon.

-Tower's experience since 1996 demonstrates that replacement dosages of ascorbic acid (vitamin C), lysine and the other nutrients in the amounts recommended by Linus Pauling rapidly reverse the symptoms of heart disease in most people including angina, atherosclerosis, high blood pressure and high cholesterol, and thereby lower the risk of heart attack and stroke.
+Tower's experience since 1996 demonstrates that replacement dosages of ascorbic acid (vitamin C), lysine and the other nutrients in the amounts recommended by Linus Pauling rapidly reverse the symptoms of heart disease in most people including angina, atherosclerosis, high blood pressure and high cholesterol, and thereby nearly eliminate the risk of heart attack and stroke.

 The science behind Tower's products and the effectiveness of the Pauling therapy are explained and corroborated by 19 years of positive customer testimonials and are now documented in the following resources: